-- a. the law: the Dutch Higher Education and Research Act (Wet op het hoger onderwijs en wetenschappelijk onderzoek WHW). - b. rules and guidelines: the rules, guidelines and instructions of the Examination Board as referred to in Article 7.12b of the law: - c.
-MScIM curriculum: the total of programme components qualifying for the concluding examination; - d. concluding examination: the total of examinations of courses within the programme components of the MScIM curriculum: - e.
-Programme component: a bundling of examinations with a designated function and meaning within the MScIM curriculum; - f. examination: the assessment of a course; an examination can be composed of a written and/or oral test or other investigation, including practical tests, into the insight, knowledge and skills of the student; - g. ects: abbreviation of "European Credit Transfer System".
-One ects represents 28 hours of study; - h. written test: a written test is a test that is taken in writing and held plenarily; - course: an instruction given under the authority of a member of the academic staff; each course is concluded with an examination; - j. practical test: a test based on a practical exercise, as referred to in Article 7.13 of the law, in one of the following forms: - execution of and reporting on a thesis project, - writing a paper, - carrying out a research assignment, - taking part in a study visit, - carrying out a practical assignment, - taking part in another study activity aimed at the attainment of certain skills; - k. student: a person who is enrolled in to the university and admitted to the degree programme pursuing the study and/or taking part in the examinations of the programme; for the further application of these regulations, this designation also applies to an enrolled 'extraneus'; - I. Examination Board: the board referred to in Article 7.12 of the law for supervising the examinations and organization and coordination of the examinations of the programme; - m. academic year: the academic year runs from 1 September to the following 31 August (inclusive); - n.
-Dean of BSc & MSc Programmes; the person who is responsible for the degree programmes; - o.
-Dean RSM: head of the Rotterdam School of Management, Erasmus University; - p. academic director: the academic director of the degree programme; - the school: Rotterdam School of Management, Erasmus University; - r. academic personnel: - a. the members of the academic staff of the School, - b. the trainee research assistants (AlOs) of the School, - c. the other academic personnel; - s. academic staff: - a. the full professors, - b. the associate professors of the School, - c. the assistant professors of the School; - t. teaching team: the members of the academic staff and the academic lecturers teaching courses within the degree programme.
+- the law: the Dutch Higher Education and Research Act (Wet op het hoger onderwijs en wetenschappelijk onderzoek - - b. rules and guidelines: the rules, guidelines and instructions of the Examination Board as referred to in Article 7.12b of the - MScIM curriculum: the total of programme components qualifying for the concluding examination; - concluding examination: the total of examinations of courses within the programme components of the MScIM curriculum; - Programme component: a bundling of examinations with a designated function and meaning within the MScIM curriculum; - examination: the assessment of a course; an examination can be composed of a written and/or oral test or other investigation, including practical tests, into the insight, knowledge and skills of the student; ects: abbreviation of "European Credit Transfer System".
+One ects represents 28 hours of study; - written test: a written test is a test that is taken in writing and held plenarily; - course: an instruction given under the authority of a member of the academic staff; each course is concluded with an examination: - practical test: a test based on a practical exercise, as referred to in Article 7.13 of the law, in one of the following forms: - execution of and reporting on a thesis project, - writing a paper, - carrying out a research assignment, - taking part in a study visit, - carrying out a practical assignment, - taking part in another study activity aimed at the attainment of certain skills; - student: a person who is enrolled in to the university and admitted to the degree programme pursuing the study and/or taking part in the examinations of the programme; for the further application of these regulations, this designation also applies to an enrolled 'extraneus'; - Examination Board: the board referred to in Article 7.12 of the law for supervising the examinations and organization and coordination of the examinations of the programme; - academic year: the academic year runs from 1 September to the following 31 August (inclusive); - Dean of BSc & MSc Programmes; the person who is responsible for the degree programmes; - Dean RSM: head of the Rotterdam School of Management, Erasmus University; - academic director: the academic director of the degree programme; - the school: Rotterdam School of Management, Erasmus University; - academic personnel: - the members of the academic staff of the School, - the trainee research assistants (AIOs) of the School, b. - the other academic personnel; C. - academic staff: - the full professors, a. - the associate professors of the School, - the assistant professors of the School; - teaching team: the members of the academic staff and the academic lecturers teaching courses within the degree programme.